 A sleepless night in the clouds

-Less than a mile away I start to see the views of Max Patch.
-When we reach the top it is sunset and the views are breathtaking.
+Less than a mile away, I start to see the views of Max Patch.
+When we reach the top, it is sunset, and the views are breathtaking.
 I didn’t have very long to enjoy them because we needed to get our tents up and fast.
-The sun is going down and we are going to loose light quickly.
-While we are setting up our tents it begins to rain.
-The clouds rolled in and the wind and rain picked up.
+The sun is going down, and we are going to lose light quickly.
+While we are setting up our tents, it begins to rain.
+The clouds rolled in, and the wind and rain picked up.
 The wind and rain are so strong it made starting the stove for cooking impossible.
 Our dehydrated meals are crunchy and cold, but the protein and carbs feel good on my stomach.
 The worst is yet to come.

-Rain gets in my tent and somehow everything is wet.
+Rain gets in my tent, and somehow everything is wet.
 We didn’t bring sleeping bags because normally in the summer you don’t need them.
 After all, it is too hot.
-Even though I had several layers I was cold, wet, and just couldn’t get comfortable.
-The rain and wind pounded my tent and my rain fly had trouble staying put.
+Even though I had several layers, I was cold, wet, and couldn’t get comfortable.
+The rain and wind pounded my tent, and my rain fly had trouble staying put.
 I went out into the rain several times to readjust it.
 Cindy couldn’t sleep either, and Hannah’s sleeping was sporadic as well.
-Once daylight hit we decided to get a move on.
-When I open the tent I realize I have been sleeping among the clouds.
+Once daylight hit, we decided to get a move on.
+When I open the tent, I realize I have been sleeping among the clouds.
 The entire area is cloudy.

 The 14-mile hike down

-By 10 am we had already been hiking for three hours and I was moving so slowly.
-Frustrated, protein deficient, and running on 0 hours of sleep I was not doing well.
-After some time we stopped for lunch and I got some protein in me.
-This helped for a little while, and we started going downhill which helped too.
-I honestly don’t know how I kept going because my body felt like it was done as soon as I woke up that morning.
+By 10 am we had already been hiking for three hours, and I was moving so slowly.
+Frustrated, protein deficient, and running on 0 hours of sleep, I was not doing well.
+After some time, we stopped for lunch, and I got some protein in me.
+This helped for a little while, and we started going downhill, which helped too.
+I honestly don’t know how I kept going because my body felt like it couldn’t continue as soon as I woke up that morning.

-The funniest part of the trip is on the ride home we stop for gas and snacks.
-I head into the gas station, barley able to move my legs at all.
-It took me forever just to walk a few feet because everything is achy and sore.
+The funniest part of the trip is on the ride home, and we stop for gas and snacks.
+I head into the gas station, barely able to move my legs at all.
+It took me forever to walk a few feet because everything is achy and sore.
 The looks of confusion I got will keep me laughing for days.